The Members of UCO Bank

 3. Emphasis of Matter

-Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the financial statements of the current period.
-These matterswere addressed in the context of our audit of the standalonefinancial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.
-Wehave determined the matters described below to be the key audit matters to be communicated in our report:
+Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the standalone financial statements of thecurrent period.
+These matters were addressed in the context of our audit of the standalonefinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.
+We have determined the matters described below to bethe key audit matters to be communicated in our report:

 |The advances are classified as performing and non-performing advances (NPA) and provisioning thereon is made in accordance with the prudential norms as prescribed by the Reserve Bank of India (RBI).
 The classification and provisioning is done by Bank's IT software under its Core Banking Solution (CBS).The extent of provisioning of NPA under the prudential norms are mainly based on its ageing and recoverability of the underlined security. || |